nix97/nix/TestMdFile.md

 ### 1. Partial Differential Equations(PDEs)
 The coverage of this problem are:\
--Wave equation using Finite-Difference method\
+- Wave equation using Finite-Difference method\
--Heat equation using Forward-Difference method\
+- Heat equation using Forward-Difference method\
--Laplace's equation Dirichlet method\
+- Laplace's equation Dirichlet method\
--Poisson's equation using Finite-Difference method\
+- Poisson's equation using Finite-Difference method\

 [For further info](https://github.com/nix97/nix/wiki)